carloscm/gossie/README.md

 ### Struct mapping

 The Mapping interface and its implementations allow to convert Go structs into Rows, and they have support of advanced features like composites or overriding column names and types.
-NewSparse() returns a Mapping for the new CQL 3.0 pattern of composite "primary keys":
+Built-in NewMapping() returns a Mapping implementation that can map and unmap Go structs from Cassandra rows, serialized in classic key/value rows or in composited column names, with support for both sparse and compact storage.
+For example:

 ```Go
 /*